Florida Dental Assistant Requirements

 Step 3: Submitting Your Dental Radiography Certification Application

-To obtain your Dental Radiographer Certification Number, you must complete all steps outlined in the application before submitting it to the Florida Board of Dentistry.
+To get your Dental Radiographer Certification Number, you must complete all steps in the application before submitting it to the Florida Board of Dentistry.

 Important:

-Applications must be submitted AFTER you have worked for a Florida-licensed dentist for at least 3 months.
-Once this requirement is met and all required steps have been completed on the application, you will send your completed application and required documents directly to the Florida Department of Health.
+You must submit your application after working for a Florida-licensed dentist for at least 3 months.
+Once this is complete, submit your documents directly to the Florida Department of Health.

 Application Process: